2026 Tax Guide

 Should I use standard mileage or actual expenses for DoorDash?

-Most DoorDash drivers benefit from the standard mileage rate (72.5 cents/mile) because it's simpler and often results in higher deductions.
+Most DoorDash drivers benefit from the standard mileage rate ($0.725/mile in 2026) because it's simpler and often results in higher deductions.
 ShiftTracker tracks both methods so you can compare.

 What records do I need for DoorDash mileage deductions?